TPrabhat/Lane-detection-pipeline/README.md

 when the car is not between the lanes to start with when there is a lot of traffic and view of the lane is obstructed there are other items near the lanes that are being picked up into the region of interest

+Reflection:

+	The existing pipeline requires a region of interest to be selected/tweaked by sampling the video first.
+The region of interest was selected based on the input video dimensions after multiple trial and errors.
+So, splitting the region of interest into left region and right region would help but that would be making this pipeline specific to a certain inputs and not be general.
+	The average slope is not considering the prior.
+As in the slope is averaged on all the lines found on that particular frame and recalculated for the subsequent frame.
+Hence the reason for wigglyness.
+By keeping a memory of the prior slope the wigglyness can be eliminated.
+The pipeline would not work well if the car is not within the lane lines to start with.
+This puts more emplhasis on the region of interest.
+	The hough parameters can be tweaked further, like  min_line_length and max_line_gap to provide a more optimal solution